Magnetic

 Ultrasonic Flow Meters vs. Electromagnetic Flow Meters: Advantages and Disadvantages

-Ultrasonic Flow Meter Magnetic inductive flow meter
+Ultrasonic Flow Meter | Magnetic inductive flow meter | |

-• Clamp-on models are significantly cheaper for large internal pipe diameters
+Advantages | • Also works with electrically non-conductive fluids • Temporary use as clamp-on model possible • Clamp-on models are significantly cheaper for large internal pipe diameters • Higher measuring range ratio |

-• Smaller tolerances at low flow velocities
+• Smaller tolerances at low flow velocities • Very common and proven measuring principle • Available in cartridge style |

-Disadvantages • They require homogeneous media and straight pipe runs (inlet, outlet) to ensure a flow profile that promotes the ultrasonic principle of action.
+Disadvantages | • They require homogeneous media and straight pipe runs (inlet, outlet) to ensure a flow profile that promotes the ultrasonic principle of action. • They will not work with liquids that do not transmit ultrasonic waves, such as B. heavy sludges. • Finally, the accuracy of ultrasonic flow meters can be compromised at very small flow rates. |

-• Only works with electrically conductive fluids
+• Only works with electrically conductive fluids • Not available as a clamp-on version |

 What are in-line and plug-in magnetic flowmeters?